-Marginal tax rates were redesigned to gave a bigger tax cut for 90% of women taxpayers.
+Marginal tax rates were were redesigned that gave a bigger tax cut to 90% of women taxpayers.

 Nevertheless

 When taxes are cut, regardless of who is taxed more or less, there is not as much revenue to invest in public services.
 And it is women who generally benefit the most from public services.